Team-2502/Team-2502.github.io/_build/basicparts.markdown

 When you stretch it, it wants to go back to being unstretched, creating a pulling force.

 ## Poly cord and Pulleys
+Used to transfer force.
+Usually, it is rotational, but using a winch, linear force can also be transferred.

 ## Gussets/Brackets
+Used to attach two pieces of metal together.
+Usually accompanied by rivets or bolts

 ## Poly Carbonate
 This is basically plastic.